-In 2004, correspondence between the ADEC and KGCMC, ADEC and the Forest Service authorized modification to WMP #0211-BA001 and GPO Appendix 11 for Site 23 production rock placement methodology and changes to final cover design.
-Modification to the Site 23 placement design was with regards to details of the rock type (no longer segregating class 2/3) and shell thickness, and these considerations may change as the nature of the chemical interactions just beneath the cover are assessed.
+In 2004, correspondence between the ADEC and KGCMC, ADEC and the Forest Service authorized modification to WMP #0211-BA001 and GPO Appendix 11 for Site 23 waste rock placement methodology and changes to final cover design.
+Modification to the Site 23 placement design was with regards to details of the rock type (no longer segregating class 2 and class 3 waste rock) and shell thickness.
 The Waste Rock Management SOP provided in Attachment A incorporates these modifications.

 There were further permit modifications approved for Site 23 in 2008 (ADEC 2008) to include authorized construction of a temporary lined storage pad at Site 23 to be used for interim waste storage (waste rock relocation) from inactive waste rock sites pending transport to underground (ADEC 2008).
+This interim facility was removed after all the waste rock was moved into the underground.

 In 2009, the Site E Removal and Waste Rock Tailings Co-Disposal Plan (HGCMC 2009) was approved by agencies for co-disposal of waste rock at the TDF.
-Codisposal refers to the placement of a mixture of waste rock and tailings.
-The primary purpose of codisposal is to reduce pyrite oxidation and metal leaching from waste rock by surrounding it with a matrix of fine-grained material (tailings).
-The geotechnical, geochemical and operational aspects of codisposal have been studied, and the results demonstrate that codisposal of waste rock and tailings will significantly improve the drainage quality at uncontained inactive waste rock sites by relocating this material to the TDF, without negatively impacting tailings drainage compositions, and can be done in a manner that minimizes effects on the environment.
+Co-disposal refers to the placement of a mixture of waste rock and tailings.
+The primary purpose of co-disposal is to reduce pyrite oxidation and metal leaching from waste rock by surrounding it with a matrix of fine-grained material (tailings).
+The geotechnical, geochemical and operational aspects of co-disposal have been studied, and the results demonstrate that co-disposal of waste rock and tailings will significantly improve the drainage quality at uncontained inactive waste rock sites by relocating this material to the TDF, without negatively impacting tailings drainage compositions, and can be done in a manner that minimizes effects on the environment.